 The Ice Giants

-When Voyager 2 (1977 – approx. 2025) completed its mission exploring Jupiter and Saturn, NASA scientists re-tasked the spacecraft to continue on, stopping at both Uranus and Neptune before traveling beyond the heliosphere.
+When NASA’s Voyager 2 (1977 – approx. 2025) completed its mission exploring Jupiter and Saturn, the spacecraft was re-tasked to continue on, stopping at both Uranus and Neptune before traveling beyond the heliosphere.
 Though the ice giants have since been studied in depth by ground-based observatories, Voyager 2 is the only spacecraft to ever visit the outer planets.

 Voyager 2 arrived at Uranus in 1986 after a five-year journey and surprisingly found that the third largest planet in the solar system was tipped on its side.
 Ten new satellites were discovered as well as a ring system.
 In contrast to the icy rings of Saturn, scientists theorize that the ones around Uranus consist of rock and metal and were formed by the collision of asteroids or a small moon.

 With a gravity assist from Uranus, Voyager continued on for another three years to Neptune.
 Five new moons and a sparse ring system were discovered.
 As with Uranus, the atmosphere of Neptune was believed to contain high levels of methane, causing the planets to appear blue-green.
 Voyager relayed information about the magnetic field of Neptune and the levels of solar radiation that exist 4.5 billion kilometers from the sun.